pour221/bibliographer/README.md

 # bibliographer
-A simple way to make you bibliography
+A simple way to make your bibliography